seven1m/onebody/README.md

 Now visit the site running in development mode at localhost:3000.

-We also have full step-by-step instructions in our INSTALL.md file.

 Please visit the [PostfixEmailSetup](http://github.com/seven1m/onebody/wiki/PostfixEmailSetup) page on the wiki for help with setting up incoming email.